pulseopen/PulsePhone/README.md

 ### Main Board
 > Second Revision!
 > Revamping design.
-> Made decision to use I2C multiplexers for increased I2C interfaces which allows for more addition to the modules.
+> Made decision to use I2C multiplexers on V3 **Prototype** for increased I2C interfaces which allows for more addition to the modules.

 ### Wi-Fi / Bluetooth Module